Transforming Ruleguard’s UX: Building the Dashboard

 Ruleguard is a web-based Regulatory-Technology SAAS product that enables financial institutions to streamline their regulatory and compliance processes and workflows.
 The London-based Start-up was at a stage of rapid growth and there was a strong need to transform its User Experience to meet up with clients’ and investors’ expectations.

-As the sole UI & UX designer, I had the opportunity to fully champion and execute all aspects of the redesign of the User Experience of the Ruleguard platform, starting with building a robust design system from scratch in Figma as the foundation for the product’s Interface.
+As the lead designer on this project, I had the opportunity to fully champion and execute all aspects of the redesign of the User Experience of the Ruleguard platform, starting with building a robust design system in Figma as the foundation for the product’s Interface.
+I was responsible for:

 Project Overview